uvarc/rc-website/content/userinfo/hpc/software/blender.md

 {{< module-versions >}}

-# Interactive Sessions through Rivanna's Web Portal
+# Interactive Sessions through Open Ondemand

-Interactive sessions of {{% software-name %}} can be launched through Rivanna's web portal, [Open OnDemand](/userinfo/hpc/ood/overview).
+Interactive sessions of {{% software-name %}} can be launched through the HPC system's web portal, [Open OnDemand](/userinfo/hpc/ood/overview).
 To launch an instance of {{% software-name %}}, you will begin by connecting to our Open OnDemand portal.
-Your {{% software-name %}} session will run on a Rivanna GPU node.
-In addition, you need to specify required resources, e.g. time, your Rivanna allocation, etc..
-If you are new to Rivanna, you may want to read the [Getting Started Guide](/userinfo/hpc/overview/#job-queues) to learn more about the partitions.
+Your {{% software-name %}} session will run on a Rivanna/Afton GPU node.
+In addition, you need to specify required resources, e.g. time, your HPC allocation, etc..
+If you are new to HPC, you may want to read the [Getting Started Guide](/userinfo/hpc/overview/#job-queues) to learn more about the partitions.

 ## Starting an Interactive Session
 1. Open a web browser and go to URL:  https://ood.hpc.virginia.edu.